50+ Vegan Snacks for Kids

 Whole Food Snack Bars (Healthier Options)

-• Yumi Organic Superfood Bars
+• Yumi Organic Superfood Bars: Packed with nutrients and plant-based goodness.

 Kids lunch box packed with tofu, peanut butter and jelly, fruit, peas, and a MadeGood snack bar.